 The proposed works are necessary for the continued economic sustainability of the building and will enable a continued contribution to the local economy and tourism.
-Any harm to the evidential, historic, aesthetic and communal value of the building is minimal if any and far outweighed by the benefits to society that the proposals offer :-
+Any harm to the evidential, historic, aesthetic and communal value of the building is minimal and far outweighed by the benefits to society that the proposals offer :-

 - 1. Maintaining a viable sustainable use for the building which is the best way to protect it from physical decay - 2.
 Maintaining a viable business making a valuable contribution to the local rural economy - 3.
 Assisting with tourism and allowing the public to visit and enjoy historic and landscape heritage - 4.
-Improved facilities for those with disabilities - 5.
+Improved facilities. - 5.
 Improvements to environmental performance